geekjr/quickai/README.md

 Tensorflow, PyTorch, Sklearn, Matplotlib, Numpy, and Hugging Face Transformers.
 You should install TensorFlow and PyTorch following the instructions from their respective websites.

+### Docker container:

+To avoid setting up all the dependencies above, you can use the QuickAI [Docker Container](https://hub.docker.com/r/geekjr/quickai):

+First pull the container:
+`docker pull geekjr/quickai`
+Then run it
+CPU(on an Apple silicon Mac, you will need the `--platform linux/amd64` flag and Rosetta 2 installed):
+`docker run -it ufoym/deepo:cpu bash`
+GPU:
+`docker run --gpus all -it ufoym/deepo bash`

 ### Why you should use QuickAI

 QuickAI can reduce what would take tens of lines of code into 1-2 lines.
 This makes fast experimentation very easy and